ubcctf/ubcctf.github.io/_posts/2024-05-01-umdctf2024-lost-on-caladan.md

 Additoinally, we can see the detailed high-visibility direction signs near the entrance/exit of the parking lot.
 In North America, as medical centers often span multiple buildings, clear and concise directions are necessary.
 They are also presented in high contrast colors (blue and white or red and white) for high visibility.
-Additionally, there are arrows to indicate direction at intersections.
+Additionally, there are arrows to point the way at intersections.

 ![image](/assets/images/umdctf2024//image-copy-3.png)